Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 Depending on the software and the charging station, this optimization can be preset to fixed times or be smart and respond to real-time data.

-As mentioned above, Optimized EV charging is an essential Smart charging function.
+As mentioned above, Optimized EV charging is an essential Smart charge EV function.

 Smart Energy management

-The most common “smart” function in charging is smart energy management, or the ability to optimize the charging process to minimize the impact on the electrical grid.
+As mentioned above, the most common function in smart electric charging is smart energy management, or the ability to optimize the charging process to minimize the impact on the electrical grid.

 It is essential to battle the spreading fear of what will happen to power grids when electric vehicles become widespread.